Agrometeorology Cell

 Objectives:

-1. To establish the relation between weather and crop growth, development and yield for groundnut, wheat, cotton and pearl millet.
+• To establish the relation between weather and crop growth, development and yield for groundnut, wheat, cotton and pearl millet.

-2. To assess and establish the relationship between weather, field level management practices and land factors for crop yield forecasting.
+• To assess and establish the relationship between weather, field level management practices and land factors for crop yield forecasting.

-3. To determine genetic coefficients for popular varieties of groundnut, wheat, cotton and pearl millet for running crop simulation models for crop yield forecasting
+• To determine genetic coefficients for popular varieties of groundnut, wheat, cotton and pearl millet for running crop simulation models for crop yield forecasting

-4. To issue multiple crop yield forecast for groundnut, wheat, cotton and pearl millet in Saurashtra region of Gujarat at mid season (F2) and pre-harvest stage (F3)
+• To issue multiple crop yield forecast for groundnut, wheat, cotton and pearl millet in Saurashtra region of Gujarat at mid season (F2) and pre-harvest stage (F3)

-Recommendations: Six
+RECOMMENDATIONS: Six

 (1) Crop-weather relationship of kharif groundnut.
 (For Scientific Community) (2007-08)

-The farmers of South Saurashtra agro-climatic zone are advised to sow the spreading and semi spreading varieties of groundnut from 21st May to 10th June with one or two pre monsoon irrigations to obtain higher yields with the benefit of favourable weather conditions during the monsoon period.
+The farmers of South Saurashtra agro-climatic zone are advised to sow the spreading and semi spreading varieties of groundnut from 21st May to 10th June with one or two pre monsoon irrigations to obtain higher yields with the benefit of favorable weather conditions during the monsoon period.

 (2) Study on evapotranspiration and crop coefficient during different phenophases of sorghum and green gram (Alternate year) (For Scientific Community) (2006-07)